By Jill Brooke

 “It will be with the ‘Wonder Woman’ team of director Patty Jenkins and will star Gal Gadot as Queen of the Nile,” says showbiz411’s Roger Friedman.
 “Who will play Mark Antony?
 Don’t think it will be Chris Pine who was Gadot’s love interest before.
 But you never know these days.”

 What we do know is that Cleopatra is a meaty female-strong role for one of the world’s most popular actresses who was also named as one of Time Magazine’s 100 most influential people.

 And we can safely assume that flowers will likely be in abundance in the movie.

-She would take a lotus bath every day and would also use the perfume of the lotus blossom to scent the sails of her royal ship.
+She would take a rose bath every day and would also use the perfume of the rose blossoms to scent the sails of her royal ship.
 In fact, researchers calculated that her use of floral fragrances to perfume her body would cost the equivalent of $800 a day.

 Not only that, but she would also experiment with poisons that would be camouflaged in flowers.